SolarisCipher/SolarisCipher/README.md

 ### Notes
 All content is for educational use in legal lab environments only.
-Writeups are sanitized (no credentials, no personal data, no flags).
+Writeups are sanitised (no credentials, no personal data, no flags).